 5. Now, move on to the Master2 server, I assume you have already start MariaDB, setting up mysql_secure_installation, and edit the /etc/hosts file etc..

 6. On Master2 edit your /etc/my.cnf file and on top enter the following parameter, after which you can restart the MariaDB service.

-7. Now on the Master1 server, do a dump of the database mysql and import it to Master2, so that we make sure it start and synchronize with the same conf.
-So, i did a dump of the mysql database on master1 and SCP it to master2
+7. Now on the Master1 server, do a dump of the database MySQL and import it to Master2, so that we make sure it starts and synchronize with the same conf.
+So, I did a dump of the MySQL database on master1 and SCP it to master2

 [[email protected] yum.repos.d]# mysqldump -u root -p --database mysql > mysql.mysql